nimmichele/demo-projects/qrcode/README.md

 ![](../images/qrcodetutorial-d1d54d1b.svg)

 The [`packages`](./packages/visits) directory contains the project's API implementation, and in this example, there's only one API implemented by a single function, known as an _action_.
-The first subdirectory name usually serves as the package qualifier, but when it's named [`default`](./packages/default), no qualifier is prepended to the action name.
+The first subdirectory name usually serves as the package qualifier.
 The next subdirectory, [`qr`](./packages/default/qr), is the name of the action, and the file [`qr.js`](./packages/default/qr/qr.js) contains the logic for that action.
+The qualified name of the action is also the name of the API it implements which is `default/qr` in this case.

 The [`web`](./web) directory contains the web content for the project.
 In this case, there is just one HTML file and one image.
 The [`index.html`](./web/index.html) file contains a form with a text box for the user to input the text that will be converted.